User0332/FakeOS/README.md

 ## Running FakeOS

 To run FakeOS, you must run the fakeos.py file from the root directory of the project (ex. `python src/fakeos.py`).
 You must then type in `boot` and hit enter.
 Following that, you must enter the root password (defaulted to nothing, so just hit enter), and then it will bring you to a shell where you can execute any program specified in the system PATH (`/cfg/system.path`).
+You can run the program `testwindow` for a draggable window to appear for 10 seconds.